 Most internet browsers offer their users private windows to use, particularly when they want to cover their digital tracks.
 If that is something you are interested in, we wrote an extensive guide on how to enable incognito mode on various browsers.

-But, if you’re looking for something more secure that will keep your online activity well hidden, installing a VPN might be right for you.
+However, keep in mind that this “private” mode won’t actually make you anonymous online.
+If you’re looking for something more secure that will keep your online activity well-hidden, installing a VPN might be right for you.
+If you want to send emails privately, you can also check the best secure email providers in the world.

-- You’ll be more anonymous on the internet, so that your IP address and location won’t be available to everyone anymore
+- You’ll be more anonymous on the internet because your IP address and location won’t be available to everyone anymore.

-- You’ll be safer on the internet, as keeping your data encrypted won’t leave you as vulnerable to cybercriminals
+- You’ll be safer on the internet, since keeping your data encrypted won’t leave you as vulnerable to cybercriminals.

-- You’ll be more free on the internet, as you can change your location to be able to access different websites and online services that would otherwise be blocked
+- You’ll be freer on the internet, as you can change your location to be able to access different websites and online services that would otherwise be blocked, like Netflix, BBC iPlayer, and even Facebook.

-To learn more about VPNs and how you can get the best out of them, see our expert’s explanation here.
+You may also want to consider using a data deletion tool like DeleteMe to remove your information from the web.
+To learn more about VPNs and how you can get the best out of them, you can read our expert’s piece simple explanation of VPNs here.